google/cadvisor/docs/development/build.md

 * `libimpctl-devel` must be installed on build system.
 * `libimpctl` must be installed on all systems where cAdvisor is running.

-Detaled information about building `libipmctl` can be found in the project's [README](https://github.com/intel/ipmctl#build).
+Detailed information about building `libipmctl` can be found in the project's [README](https://github.com/intel/ipmctl#build).
+Make sure to use the most up to date released version.

 To enable `libimpctl` support `GO_FLAGS` variable must be set: